How to Make Yourself Squirt: A Bold, Honest Guide

 Q7: Is there a best time to try?

-Q8: Does squirting mean I had a better orgasm?
+Q8: Does squirting mean a better orgasm?

 Final Thoughts